akingdom/akingdom.github.io/articles/reconstructing_henry_i_england.md

 ### 1. Objective

-To synthesize a historically faithful, photorealistic portrait of **King Henry I of England** at the age of 33, balancing cultural authenticity with modern visual legibility.
+To synthesize a historically faithful, photorealistic portrait of **King Henry I of England** at the age of 33 (circa 1101 AD), balancing cultural authenticity with modern visual legibility.
 The goal was to produce an image that the king himself might have approved—authoritative, era-accurate, and free from later stylistic contamination.

 ---